F2 driver Anthoine Hubert killed in huge crash at Spa Francorchamps | DW | 31.08.2019

 Hubert was in the midst of an impressive debut season in F2, sitting eighth in the championship with two wins to his name, in Monaco and France.
 He was seen as a strong candidate for a drive with a better team next season, and possibly later a place in F1.

-Fans and fellow drivers, including former teammate George Russell, rushed to issue their condolences.
+Fans and fellow drivers, including former teammate George Russell, issued their condolences.

 F1 world champion Lewis Hamilton wrote in a post on Instagram that this demonstrated how motor sport is not and can never be safe.